markqvist/Reticulum/docs/source/gettingstartedfast.rst

 Paper Messages, or anything else Reticulum supports.
 It also interoperates with the Nomad Network program.

-Meshchat
+MeshChat
 ^^^^^^^^

-The `Reticulum Meshchat <https://github.com/liamcottle/reticulum-meshchat>`_ application is a user-friendly LXMF client for macOS and Windows, that also includes voice call functionality, and a range of other interesting functions.
+The `Reticulum MeshChat <https://github.com/liamcottle/reticulum-meshchat>`_ application is a user-friendly LXMF client for macOS and Windows, that also includes voice call functionality, and a range of other interesting functions.